Freddy (film): Development

-The movie was officially announced in July 2021 starring Kartik Aaryan and directed by Shashanka Ghosh under the production of Ekta Kapoor and Jay Shewakramani.
+In July 2021, it was announced that Kartik Aaryan would be starring in a thriller directed by Shashanka Ghosh and produced by Ekta Kapoor and Jay Shewakramani.
 For his role of a dentist, Aaryan had to gain 14 kg.
 Alaya F was cast in a negative role.

 Filming

-Principal photography of the film began on 4 August 2021.
+Principal photography began on 4 August 2021.
 Many scenes were filmed in Panchgani.
 The production was wrapped up on 29 September 2021.

 Music

 The music of the film is composed by Pritam, while the background score is composed by Clinton Cerejo.
 The first single titled "Kaala Jaadu" was released on 11 November 2022.
 The second single titled "Tum Jo Milo" was released on 21 November 2022.